mehul14062001/Speech-To-Speech/README.md

    ```

-4. Run the knnvc_demo.py file (make sure to change the path for the source and refer3ence audio files)
+4. Run the knnvc_demo.py file (make sure to change the path for the source and reference audio files)

 ## Acknowledgements